pchansen/RepData_PeerAssessment1/PA1_template.md

 ## [1] 1.188679
 ```

-So there appears to be **no difference** on the estimated mean value of Steps per Day and only **a very small difference** (slighty greater) on the estimated median value of Steps Per Day.
+So there appears to be **no difference** on the estimated mean value of Steps per Day and only **a very small difference greater** (1.189) on the estimated median value of Steps Per Day.

 ##### 4d.
 What is the impact of imputing missing data on the estimates of the total daily number of steps?
 There is very little impact of imputing missing data on the estimates of the total daily number of steps using this particular method of filling in missing data.
 In particular there is no difference on the estimated mean value of Steps per Day and only a very small difference on the estimated median value of Steps Per Day.
 This is as expected from the filling in method, where missing data per 5-minute interval was replaced with the non-missing mean value.
 This would preserve mean values overall, and bias the reported median value towards the mean.